 At the end of the production process, which typically takes 6-8 weeks, small spherical cell aggregates have formed which contain hundreds of thousands of augmentable cartilage cells.
 The cartilage cells are transported back to the clinic within hours inside special refrigerated containers to preserve the quality of the cells.

 Which doctors perform knee cartilage cell transplants?

 Here at Gelenk-Klinik we believe a close relationship between the physicians and patients is important.
 This means you will be in the care of your attending knee specialist from your initial appointment until after the cartilage cells have been transplanted.
 This doctor is also responsible for your after-care.
 You will therefore have one contact person who will be assigned to you throughout your stay at Gelenk-Klinik.
-Our knee cartilage transplant experts are Dr Peter Baum, Professor Sven Ostermeier and PD Dr Bastian Marquaß.
+Our knee cartilage transplant experts are Professor Sven Ostermeier, PD Dr Bastian Marquaß and Dr Dirk Hömig.

 What is the expected success rate of a cartilage cell transplant?

 Cartilage cell transplants have been performed for about 25 years.
 Studies have shown the method significantly improves the cartilage surface in the joint.
 After the cartilage transplant the replacement cartilage cannot be distinguished from the original cartilage.
 The procedure can alleviate pain and restore mobility.

 The founder of the Gelenk-Klinik is one of the world’s leading specialists in the field of cartilage cell transplant, working at the Gelenk-Klinik.
 He was the first physician on an international level who performed a completely arthroscopic cartilage transplant, which means with minimal intervention and virtually without scars.
 Professor Ostermeier and PD.
 Dr Marquaß are leaders in researching cartilage treatments and have published numerous papers on this topic.

 What happens prior to surgery?